 - Energy IS a value of a Hamiltonian on a trajectory. - Notice that in derivation of the energy conservation the form of the Hamiltonian was not important.
-So taking an arbitrary function of coordinates and momentum as Hamiltonian and considering dynamics as given by the Hamiltonian equations, we will always have energy as conserved on trajectories. - Second Hamiltonian equation gives the velocity for general dispersion relation.
+So taking an arbitrary function of coordinates and momentum as Hamiltonian and considering dynamics as given by the Hamiltonian equations, we will always have energy as conserved on trajectories. - All mechanical problems will have exactly the same Hamiltonian equations of motion.
+Different problems differ only by one scalar function the Hamiltonian. - Second Hamiltonian equation gives the velocity for general dispersion relation.